-A general guide on how to find and use eForms is also available via this link.
+A general guide to finding and using eForms is available via this link.

 If you have any kind of questions or issues with regard to exams, please contact the examination office of the Faculty of Humanities.
 The person responsible for the degrees of the Department of East Asian Studies is: